Student Communities

 Diversity, Equity and Inclusion

 Diversity, Equity and Inclusion are key elements of the educational experience at Oregon State.
-You’ll find support and opportunities across campus, including the Educational Opportunities Program, Diversity and Cultural Engagement, the Human Services Resource Center and others.
+You’ll find support and opportunities across campus, including the Educational Opportunities Program, Diversity and Cultural Engagement, the Basic Needs Center and others.
 Through social and service clubs, along with student chapters of professional organizations, you can make positive change close to home or around the world.

 First established 50 years ago, Oregon State’s seven unique cultural centers offer education, celebration and camaraderie for everyone.
 Get involved at these centers to meet new people while learning about culture, heritage, history, identity and self-expression in a positive, welcoming environment.
 We believe strongly in listening to and learning from each other.